sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-01-env/btp-kyma-onb-01-env.md

     Istio is an open-source service mesh that provides a uniform way to manage, connect, and secure microservices.

-    Kyma API Gateway Operator is an extension to the Kyma runtime that manages the application of API Gateway’s configuration and handles resource reconciliation.
+    Kyma API Gateway Operator is an extension to the Kyma runtime that manages the API Gateway application’s configuration and handles resource reconciliation.

 ### Enable SAP BTP Kyma Modules

 To use additional Kyma modules, you must enable a module first.
-Use Kyma dashboard or Kyma CLI to do that.
-If you don't need the module anymore, disable it to save resources.
+You can do that using the Kyma dashboard or Kyma CLI.
+If you no longer need the module, disable it to save resources.

 In this tutorial, you use the default release channel "regular channel".
 You can also choose "Fast Channel".
 For more information, see [Kyma Release Channels](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-s-modular-approach?locale=en-US).